cocogitto/cocogitto/README.md

 To protect your commit history, and your git remote, cog have builtins [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

-You can install them all by running :
+You can install them all by running:
 ```
 cog install-hook all
 ```

-Or one by one, specifying the hook name :
+Or one by one, specifying the hook name:

 1. Pre-push hook